 With its weathered orange exterior, this is a great “throw rock” for meteorite hunters to test their eyes (and metal detectors) in the field.

-On Wednesday, 12 July 2017, a bright fireball was widely seen throughout southern Morocco, traveling from the NE to the SW, with termination of the fireball southwest of Tata.
-The fireball was followed by a series of sonic booms heard throughout southern Morocco.
-This event was subsequently reported on the national television news station.
+History: On Wednesday, 12 July 2017, around 23:13 Summer Moroccan time (GMT+1,) a bright fireball was widely seen throughout southern Morocco, traveling from the NE to the SW, with termination of the fireball southwest of Tata.
+The fireball lasted for several seconds and was followed by a series of sonic booms heard throughout southern Morocco.
+This event was subsequently reported on the national TV news station.
 The authorities of the area including soldiers reported the fireball.
 The fall site is in a militarized area within Morocco, but close to the border with Algeria.
 Military and nomads where the first to arrive at the fall site and the first piece was found within 12 hours of the fireball, on 13 July.
 A field mission was organized by H. Chennaoui Aoudjehane (FSAC), M. Aoudjehane, A. Bouferra and H. El Harbi on Saturday, 15 July to collect the fall information and samples for classification and the submission.
 The team were granted authorization to enter the militarized area, and on 16 July traveled to the fall site.
 The team meet several hunters with fresh, black, fusion crusted stones.
 The largest complete piece that they have seen was about 850 g.
 Coordinates for three smaller stones are a complete 15 g stone (28°59’03.3″N, 8°24’38.7″W) and two pieces totalling 22 g (28°57’28.3″N, 8°25’39.6″W), and a stone of ~1 g (28°59’55.1″N, 8°24’25.5″W).
-Total mass collected to date is near 10 kg. – As stated by the Meteoritical Bulletin
+Total mass collected to date is near 10 kg. – As per the Meteoritic Bulletin.

 Unclassified chondrite, Found in Northwest Africa, 1999